 The user satisfaction factors included in the Service Level Agreement are key measurements of

-and performance and recovery.
+application availability and performance and recovery.

 Various resources to use and trends in help desk use and software costs